-- 1. Registration in Osiris is required prior to participating in a module or study unit. - 2.
+- 1. Registration in Osiris is required prior to participating in a module or study unit8. - 2.
 Upon registering for the module or study unit, the student will automatically be registered for the assessments associated with the teaching period of the module/study unit.
+Once a sufficient grade is obtained for the first test opportunity, the student is automatically de-registered from the resit opportunity.